 Tucker Winfield Apartment

 The Tucker-Winfield Apartment House is a four-unit brick veneer building constructed in 1939 by contractor H. M. Hargrave for owners Jim and Lorena Tucker.
-The site was an excellent location for downtown office workers and government employees, only a few blocks to the new county courthouse and the state capitol complex.
-Downtown Austin was once filled with these apartment houses, which provided touches of home for young women entering the work force.
-In 1945 Sophie Sidder Winfield bought the building as an income generator for her family, after her husband died unexpectedly.
-Mrs. Winfield transferred the title to her son Sam Winfield in 1960, who in turn left it to his niece – Sophie’s granddaughter – Elayne Winfield Lansford.
+The site was an excellent location for downtown office workers and government employees, only a few blocks from the new county courthouse and the state capitol complex.
+Downtown was once filled with these apartment houses, which provided touches of home for young women entering the work force.
+In 1945, Sophie Sidder Winfield bought the building as an income generator for her family after her husband died unexpectedly.
+In 1960, Mrs. Winfield transferred title to her son, Sam Winfield, who in turn left it to his niece – Sophie’s granddaughter – Elayne Winfield Lansford.
 The apartment house has been occupied since 1940 and has been in the same family for 73 years.

 O’Connell Architecture worked with the owners to create a project that would qualify for state and federal tax incentives.
-Work includes restoration of the original doors and windows, minor masonry repair, and restoration of the original light fixtures, brass mailboxes, and awnings.
+Work included restoration of the original doors and windows, minor masonry repair, and restoration of original light fixtures, brass mailboxes, and awnings.
 A new exterior stair at the rear of the property provides secondary egress from the upstairs units.
-Inside, wood floors are refinished, and original features such as geometric bath tile, bath sinks and faucets, telephone nods and iron board cabinets are preserved.
-A new archway connects the dining room to the kitchen, and the new kitchen cabinetry was designed to replicate the original character.
-The interior is finished with distinctive color palette often used in the late 1930s and early 1940s.
+Inside, wood floors are refinished, and original features such as geometric bath tile, bath sinks and faucets, telephone nooks and ironing board cabinets are preserved.
+A new archway connects the dining room to the kitchen, and new kitchen cabinetry was designed to replicate the original character.
+The interior is finished with a distinctive color palette often used in the late 1930s and early 1940s.

-This project is a recipient of a 2018 Preservation Award for Rehabilitation from Preservation Austin and an Honor Award from Preservation Texas in 2019.
+This project is the recipient of a 2018 Preservation Award for Rehabilitation from Preservation Austin and an Honor Award from Preservation Texas in 2019.

 Photos by Cate Black Photography